vatpac-technology/sops/docs/aerodromes/Bankstown.md

 !!! example
     **BK ADC** -> **SY TCU**: "Next, UJN, runway 29C"
     **SY TCU** -> **BK ADC**: "UJN, unrestricted"

-!!! information
-    Due to the size of the CTR, only one IFR aircraft can occupy the airspace at any one time.
-This includes aircraft established inbound on an instrument approach, even if they're not yet in the CTR.
-Due to this, there may be a delay between a 'Next' call and the TCU controller releasing that aircraft.

 ### SY TCU / BK TWR